MEDICINE AND SURGERY "F"

 anion gap

 , is the difference between the concentrations of (sodium + potassium) and (chloride + bicarbonate).
 The blood, as any other mixture, has zero net charge; thus the anion gap estimates the amount of non-measured negative charges (e.g. proteins).
-The normal value is around 15 mM.
-An increased anion gap may provide a gross indication of the presence of excess unmeasured negatively charged ions derived from carboxylic acids (e.g. lactate or acetoacetate).
+The normal value for plasma is around 15 mEq/L. An increased anion gap may provide a gross indication of the presence of excess unmeasured negatively charged ions usually derived from carboxylic acids (e.g. lactate or acetoacetate).
 Accordingly there are two types of metabolic acidosis, either with normal anion gap (NAGMA: Normal Anion Gap Metabolic Acidosis) or with increased anion gap (HAGMA: High Anion Gap Metabolic Acidosis).
 The

 expected anion gap